neoforge-dev/starter/docs/PROMPT.md

 - CI: `.github/workflows/test.yml` (add a small backend job)

 Definition of done for your handoff
+— Also ensure plan alignment:
+- Update `docs/PLAN.md` with any refinements you make along the way

+Operating rules (be pragmatic, high-signal):
+- Prioritize the 20% that yields 80% of value (Pareto).
+Focus on core user journeys.
+- TDD for critical paths: write failing tests, implement minimally, refactor while green.
+- Use clean architecture and dependency injection for testability.
+- Keep CI fast; avoid long-lived processes.

+Execution checklist (in order):
+1) Apply DB migrations and run smoke tests
+2) Make idempotency consistent across endpoints and add TTL cleanup
+3) Expand and stabilize tests for pagination, idempotency, and status
+4) Tighten CI backend job with coverage/artifacts
+5) Update API semantics docs and troubleshooting
+6) Start Epic 2 slice: session list/revoke and RL headers
 - Migrations applied and verified locally.
 - Tests green locally and in CI (unit/integration; not necessarily full e2e).
 - Idempotency via `IdempotencyManager` on all create/update endpoints.